ROCm/HIP/docs/user_guide/faq.md

 ## What hardware does HIP support?
 - For AMD platforms, see the [ROCm documentation](https://github.com/RadeonOpenCompute/ROCm#supported-gpus) for the list of supported platforms.
-- For Nvidia platforms, HIP requires Unified Memory and should run on any device supporting CUDA SDK 6.0 or newer.
+- For Nvidia platforms, HIP requires unified memory and should run on any device supporting CUDA SDK 6.0 or newer.
 We have tested the Nvidia Titan and Tesla K40.

 ## Do HIPIFY tools automatically convert all source code?
 Typically, HIPIFY tools can automatically convert almost all run-time code.